Shared decision-making in medicine: Implementation

-With funding bodies emphasizing knowledge translation, i.e. making sure that scientific research results in changes in practice, researchers in shared decision-making have focussed on implementing SDM, or making it happen.
+With funding bodies emphasizing knowledge translation, i.e. making sure that scientific research results in changes in practice, researchers in shared decision-making have focused on implementing SDM, or making it happen.
 Based on studies of barriers to shared decision-making as perceived by health professionals and patients, many researchers are developing sound, theory-based training programs and decision aids, and evaluating their results.
 Canada has established a research chair that focusses on practical methods for promoting and implementing shared decision-making across the healthcare continuum.

-Shared decision-making in medicine (SDM) is a process in which both the patient and physician contribute to the medical decision-making process and agree on treatment decisions.
+Decision making in health care is a joint process where clinicians and patients come together to make shared health decisions, using the best available evidence along with the patient's values and preferences.
 Health care providers explain treatments and alternatives to patients and help them choose the treatment option that best aligns with their preferences as well as their unique cultural and personal beliefs.

 Much of the literature seems to assume that achieving shared decision-making is a matter of giving healthcare professionals enough information.
 Some attempts are being made to empower and educate patients to expect it.